Updated: December 2, 2019

 How to Simplify Your Holiday Decor

-1. Work with what you have
+1. Work with What You Have

 As much as I wanted to have a fresh wreath, I used this wreath instead (which was on our mantle last year) for the front door.
 Try to place your decor pieces in different places.
 I scored this wreath on sale at Target several years ago.

 2. Opt for Simple DIY